Generic Name: Osimertinib (oh si mer ti nib)

 What are some things I need to know or do while I take Tagrisso?

 - Tell all of your health care providers that you take Tagrisso (osimertinib).
 This includes your doctors, nurses, pharmacists, and dentists.

-- You will need to have your heart checked before starting Tagrisso (osimertinib) and while taking it.
+- You may need to have your heart checked before starting Tagrisso (osimertinib) and while taking it.
 This includes an ECG.
 Talk with your doctor.